For Queen's Students

 For Prospective Students

 Aboriginal students considering study at the Queen's Faculty of Engineering and Applied Science are encouraged to contact the Director of Aboriginal Access to Engineering for more information about the services available to them through this initiative.
-With a growing Aborginal undergraduate student body, particularly in engineering, Queen's is a supportive environment in which to pursue a post-secondary education.
+With a growing Aboriginal undergraduate student body, particularly in engineering, Queen's is a supportive environment in which to pursue a post-secondary education.

-For Aboriginal youth, teachers, parents and counselors
+For Aboriginal youth, teachers, parents and counsellors